FaisalTamanoJr/Class-Notes/SOFDESG - Lesson 1.md

 - Software engineering
 	- Definition and characteristics
 		- Software engineering is the set of techniques, methodologies, and tools used for producing a high quality software system.
-The production is given a budget while change occurs before the deadline.
+The production is given a budget, while change occurs before the deadline.
 		- It is the process of analyzing user needs to develop end user applications that satisfy these needs.
 This would involve the use of programming languages to assist in designing, constructing, and testing the applications.
 		- Unlike simple programming, software engineering is used for larger and more complex software systems.
 These software systems are used as [critical systems](https://en.wikipedia.org/wiki/Critical_system) for businesses and organizations.
-		- Software engineering is a branch of engineering that focuses on making software while using scientific principles, resulting to an efficient and reliable software product.
+		- Software engineering is a branch of engineering that focuses on making software while using scientific principles, resulting in an efficient and reliable software product.
 		- It is the application of systematic, disciplined, quantifiable, approach to the development, operation and maintenance of software.
 	- Science, engineering, management, and human factors of software engineering
 		- Science: Makes use of empirical studies and theories for the behavior of the whole system (for reliability).